Skip to main content

 • --with_argon2_max_memory_mb:

-• This is the maximum amount of memory (RAM) that should be consumed by the core for password hashing.
-The amount of memory per password hash will be with_argon2_max_memory_mb / with_argon2_hashing_pool_size.
+• This is the maximum amount of memory (RAM) that the core should use for password hashing.
+The amount of memory per password hash is with_argon2_max_memory_mb / with_argon2_hashing_pool_size.

 • The default value is 1024.